 This incident was the nail in the coffin for domestic milk producers.

 Does the large segment lactose of lactose intolerent consumers impact the sales of milk in China?

 Even though research shows that Asians, including Chinese, are mostly lactose-intolerant, it does not affect the sales of milk in China significantly.
 According to Zhihu, their consistent milk consumption can be explained by:

-Consumers perceive that a small amount of milk would not aggravate the discomfort of lactose-intolerance, and this might is another reason why packaging milk in small portions popular in China.
+Consumers perceive that a small amount of milk would not aggravate the discomfort of lactose intolerance, and this might be another reason why packaging milk in small portions is popular in China.

 China’s Imported Milk Market: Leaders and trends

 In China, the main sources of milk imports are still concentrated in New Zealand, Australia, EU countries, and the United States.